 With a combined portfolio of more than 40 years of real-world experience, Managing Partners Rodney and Stephenie Smith are driven by a deep commitment to create exceptional value for their clients.

 As co-founder and managing partner, Rodney is Sophic’s lead authority on issues related to diversity, equity and inclusion.
 His expertise specifically pertains to African American student achievement, urban education and culturally responsive pedagogy.
 He is also a Group and Collaborative Learning expert.

-Smith also holds a Graduate Adjunct Professorship with the School of Education at the University of Missouri-Kansas City, where he specializes in courses that address racial and ethnic diversity, and cultural understanding.
+Smith also serves as a College Administrator and Graduate Adjunct Professor where he specializes in courses that address racial and ethnic diversity, and cultural understanding.

 Over the course of a 25-year career, Dr. Smith’s scholarly interests have taken aim at the implications of race and racism in American society.